 What Causes Spalling?

-If your concrete floor needs replacing, spalling could be one of the main culprits.
+If your concrete floor needs replacing, spalling could be a major culprit.
 Still, what exactly causes it?
 Here are the typical factors behind this common issue:

 - Freeze-Thaw Cycles: In colder weather, moisture seeps into the concrete, then freezes and expands, breaking down the surface over time.